aymanchbb/pytorch-dqn-transfer/README.md

-# Transfer Learning Experiment: CartPole to LunarLander-v3
+# Transfer Learning Experiment: CartPole to LunarLander

 This project explores the concept of Transfer Learning in Deep Reinforcement Learning.